-Since switching to Retool two years ago, LeadGenius has saved over $1 million through efficiency gains achieved with apps built in Retool.
+Since switching to Retool four years ago, LeadGenius has saved over $1 million through efficiency gains achieved with apps built in Retool.
 How did they do it?
 They were able to leverage the skills of nontechnical employees to build the data analytics and management tools they desperately needed with Retool.

 LeadGenius is a company that finds and personalizes lead data for B2B companies through a combination of proprietary blend of technology automation and human researchers.
 Because of the “human researcher” component of the business, it’s important that the team at LeadGenius have easily-accessible tools and reports that are customizable, editable, and maintained in real time.

-LeadGenius outgrows their data management
+LeadGenius outgrew their data management

 With any fast-growing company, it’s inevitable that processes and teams will quickly evolve.
 And in an ideal scenario, their data management practices, and the tools that support them, evolve alongside them.